-- 1. Describe the basic structure of the US legal system. - 2.
+- 1. Describe the basic rules of advanced legal topics. - 2.
 Communicate legal concepts and procedures in written form. - 3.
 Discuss legal problems and issues that arise in complex factual situations and apply proper legal concepts, distinguishing relevant information from irrelevant information. - 4.
 Apply legal concepts and rules to unfamiliar as well as familiar situations.